 Mt Whitney Fish Hatchery is a pleasant stop as you travel along Highway 395.
 Inside the historic 1916 main building, there are exhibits about the wildlife that lives in the Owens Valley.
 Outside there is a large pond stocked with rainbow trout.
 Even though the facility is no longer used as a hatchery by the state it is still worthy of a visit.

 Eastern California Museum is a must stop for travelers passing through the Owens Valley along Highway 395.
 Located in the town of Independence this amazing museum displays historic artifacts and photographs from the Eastern Sierra, Death Valley to Mono Lake.

-The unique rock formations and arches of the Alabama Hills not only make a stunning playground tourists.
+The unique rock formations and arches of the Alabama Hills make a stunning playground for tourists.
 The most famous of these arches is a fifteen-minute round trip walk along the Alabama Hills Arch Nature Trail.
-Where there are cool rock formations and spectacular mountains, there is also rock climbing.
+Enjoy cool rock formations and spectacular mountain views.

 At its peak, Manzanar housed over 10,000 men, women, and children in crude barracks-style housing that offered no creature comforts or privacy to speak of.
 In 1972, Manzanar was designated as a California Historical Landmark and in 1985 was recognized as a National Historic Landmark.
 To get a sense of the overall size of the camp, be sure to take the 3.2-mile auto tour.
 Manzanar National Historic Site is ten miles north of Lone Pine, CA.